Support Students’ Mental Health

 School districts can do just that by integrating an effective social-emotional learning (SEL) curriculum into their classrooms at all K-12 grade levels.
 SEL enhances academic programs by helping students develop the skills they need to understand diverse perspectives, manage stress, and control impulsive behavior.
 These are invaluable life skills that not only help students improve their academic performance but also prepare them for career success.
 In fact, the wide-ranging benefits of SEL have been documented by numerous studies, as listed in this article from Edutopia.org.

-An SEL Curriculum for 21st-Century Students
+SEL Resources for Students

 - Social awareness

 SEL is a proven approach that leads to better student outcomes, academically and socially.
 For example, interventions that address these CASEL competencies have increased students’ academic performance by 11 percentile points as compared with the performance of students who did not participate in an SEL program.